 Dr. Brian De Muth specializes in adult orthopedic reconstructive surgery.
 Dr. De Muth graduated from Albert Einstein College of Medicine of Yeshiva University.
 For his residency, Dr. De Muth trained at Montefiore Medical Center.
 He honors United Healthcare Platinum, United Healthcare Compass, United Healthcare Navigate, and more.
 His professional affiliations include Harford Memorial Hospital and Union Hospital Health System.

 Dr. Christopher Casscells practices orthopedics/orthopedic surgery in Newark, DE and Wilmington, DE.
 He attended medical school at Yale School of Medicine.
 Dr. Casscells completed his residency training at Yale-New Haven Hospital.
 His areas of expertise consist of replacement arthroplasty (joint replacement) and sports health.
 Patient ratings for Dr. Casscells average 3.0 stars out of 5.
 Dr. Casscells takes Medicare insurance.

 Clinical interests: Sports Health, Replacement Arthroplasty

-Dr. Bijoy Ghosh is an orthopedics/orthopedic surgery and sports medicine specialist in Elkton, MD and Chestertown, MD.
-He graduated from Seth G.S.
+Dr. Bijoy Ghosh's specialties are orthopedics/orthopedic surgery and sports medicine.
+He studied medicine at Seth G.S.
 Medical College.
-His patients gave him an average rating of 4.0 out of 5 by his patients.
+Dr. Ghosh is rated 4.0 stars out of 5 by his patients.
 He is an in-network provider for Coventry, Coventry Bronze, Coventry Silver, and more.
-Dr. Ghosh is affiliated with Union Hospital Health System and Chester River Hospital Center.
+His hospital/clinic affiliations include Union Hospital Health System and Chester River Hospital Center.